KayWa7/gencg_h2501/readme.md

 Currently, I am still struggling with the set up in github.
 But, I am curious, where this journey will lead us to.

 # Week 02
-For our first exercise, we had a look at grids.
+For our first exercise of the day, we had a look at grids.
 With the inspiration provided in the lecture I started with a basic draft.
 Since I do not have a coding background, I had some help from ChatGPT and Google Gemini to translate my ideas into code.
 The first one ended up like this:

 // Variables for animation
 let angle = 0;